rdeane/MeqSilhouette/docs/source/components.rst

 RIME Components
 ===============

-The various components of the Radio Interferometer Measurement Equation (RIME) (`Smirnov 2011 <https://arxiv.org/abs/1101.1764>`_, and references therein) are implemented manually in MeqSilhouette.
+The various components of the Radio Interferometer Measurement Equation (RIME) (`Smirnov 2011 <https://arxiv.org/abs/1101.1764>`_, and references therein) are implemented in MeqSilhouette.
 The generic RIME is given by

 .. math::